agrc/gis.utah.gov/_posts/2022-04-14-nearest-fire-stations-map.md

 Using maps to visualize data is powerful.
 If a picture can paint a thousand words, then a map can initiate a thousand conversations.

 With the SGID, access to high-quality, authoritative data is a few clicks away.
-I encourage you to begin your next spatially-oriented question or curiosity with [SGID Index search tool]({% link data/sgid-index/index.html %}).
+I encourage you to begin your next spatially-oriented question or curiosity with the [SGID Index search tool]({% link data/sgid-index/index.html %}).

 GIS enables us to ask big questions and get reliable answers.